Absolute vs Convective Instabilities and Front Propagation in Lipid Membrane Tubes

-\textbf{\textit{Front propagation.}}--- When a membrane tube is locally perturbed, both linear simulations (Fig.\ 5 in the SM \cite{supplemental}) and nonlinear simulations [Fig.\ \ref{fig:fig_abs_conv}(b)] show the perturbed region invades the unstable, unperturbed region via a leading ($+$) and a trailing ($-$) front.
-We now calculate the leading and trailing front velocities $\Vf^\pm$ predicted by the linear theory.
-To this end, we employ the MSC \cite{Dee83, vanSaarloos89}, which states that an observer traveling at the front speed would at long times see a system in its marginal state, i.e.\ one in which the growth rate is zero.
-If this observer travels at the dimensionless speed $\SLf^\pm := \zeta \mk \Vf^\pm \mk \rz / \kb$, then they see normal modes of the form $\sim \! \exp [ \ik (q \mk \zfpm - \omegafpm \mk t) ]$.
-Here, $\zfpm = z - \SLf^\pm \mk t $ and $\omegafpm = \omega - \SLf^\pm \mk q$ are the Doppler-shifted axial position and frequency of the observer, respectively.
-At long times, the observer sees membrane dynamics dominated by modes of zero group velocity, for which $( \md \omegafpm / \md q ) \rvert_{\qfpm} = 0$; here $\qfpm$ are the wavenumbers associated with the leading and trailing fronts.
-Additionally, $\omega_\mf^{\pm \si} (\qfpm) = 0$ in the marginal state.
-The aforementioned conditions in the moving frame are nearly identical to those of the AU/CU transition, and yield (see SM \cite[Sec.\ III.5]{supplemental})
+\textbf{\textit{Front propagation.}}--- When a membrane tube is locally perturbed, the perturbed region invades the unstable, unperturbed region via a leading ($+$) and trailing ($-$) front [Fig.\ \ref{fig:fig_abs_conv}(b)], regardless of whether there is a base lipid flow.
+The leading and trailing front velocities $\Vf^\pm$ of the linear theory are obtained with the MSC \cite{Dee83, vanSaarloos89}.
+Namely, an observer traveling at the front speed would at long times see a system in its marginal state, where the growth rate is zero.
+Applying the MSC, we find the dimensionless speed, wavenumber, and frequency of the front are respectively given by \cite[Sec.\ III.5]{supplemental}